gitbls/pistrong/README.md

 ## Site-to-Site and Host-to-Host tunnels

-Use makeTunnel to configure Site-to-Site and Host-to-Host tunnels.
+Use `sudo makeTunnel` to configure Site-to-Site and Host-to-Host tunnels.
 You give each tunnel a name, which is used in the tunnel configuration files.

 You'll also need the following configuration information:
 * LAN IP Range for each end of the VPN (Site-to-Site only)